FHA Mortgage Requirements And Guidelines On FHA Home Loans

-This ARTICLE On FHA Mortgage Requirements And Guidelines On FHA Home Loans Was UPDATED And PUBLISHED On September 5th, 2019
+This Article Is About FHA Mortgage Requirements And Guidelines On FHA Home Loans

 There have been several changes to FHA Mortgage Requirements since the launch of the HUD 4000.1 FHA Handbook released last September 14, 2015.

-FHA loans are the most popular mortgage loan program today for home buyers due to the lenient mortgage lending guidelines with regards to the following:
+FHA loans are the best loan program for first-time homebuyers, borrowers with less than perfect credit, those with credit scores down to 500 FICO.
+HUD, the parent of FHA, has set lenient guidelines with regards to the following:

 - credit scores